Sabokou/BigData/Webapp/README_Webapp.md

 ## /app folder

-The /app folder resembles the default structure advocated by flask for multipage applications with split "frontend" and "backend".
+The /app folder resembles the default structure advocated by flask for multi-page applications with split "frontend" and "backend".

 - ```static/``` contains assets like the css files and all necessary Javascript applets.